KilledByAPixel/LittleJS/README.md

 - Super fast sprite and tile map rendering engine with WebGL
 - Update and render 10,000+ objects at 60fps, often many times more
-- Particle effects system and design tool
-- Bitmap font rendering and includes a built in engine font
 - Apply [Shadertoy](https://www.shadertoy.com) compatible shaders for post processinge effects

 ### Audio